1 person dead after tree falls onto Atlanta home, 2 others safe

 ATLANTA, Ga.
-(CBS46) -- Atlanta Fire crews have rescued one person from under a fallen tree that landed on a home in the 1500 block of Linda Way.
+(CBS46) -- Atlanta Fire crews were able to rescue one person from under a fallen tree that landed on a home in the 1500 block of Linda Way.

 A second person managed to escape on their own.
-A third person was unaccounted for when crews arrived on the scene was later found dead.
+A third person was unaccounted for when crews arrived on the scene, but was later found dead.

+A neighbor who spoke with CBS46 said they heard the screams of the family inside the home.

+“I vividly remember hearing the crashing sound in my house kind of shaking,” said the neighbor.
+“He was crying out for his nephew so apparently his nephew was in the room that the tree fell on.”

 🚨 Report of 3 people trapped by large tree that fell on house at 1572 Linda Way SW.
 One male rescued by firefighters and one person able to escape on their own.
 1 person unaccounted for.
 Power lines down on home. #AFRD #Treedown pic.twitter.com/GdUG4Z0GQG— Atlanta Fire Rescue (@ATLFireRescue) September 16, 2020